geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 Check your email, including your spam folder, for a link from the Google Developer's Team.
 The confirmation email will have directions on how to access the Code Editor.

 Not sure if you have access?
 Use [this link](https://code.earthengine.google.com/) to check.
 If you didn't get access you will get an authorization error that says your account isn't registered.
-If you do have access, the link will open up the Javascript API.
+If you do have access, the link will open up the Javascript IDE.
 This link is your permanent portal to GEE access.

 ## 2. Joining our shared GEE code repository